| Profile

 always profile your device (spectrophotometer) before any readings

 are made from the printed target file.
+4) ICC is an

 abbreviation for the International Calibration Consortium.
+5) Once you

 create a custom profile with a particular printer, ink and paper